 Visit our pottery studio!

-How to Make Pottery DVD or Streaming!
+How to Make Pottery DVD !

 Here is a step by step look at how we make pottery.
 These are the steps we use every day in our studio.
 The process of making pottery at our studio is basically the same as you will find at any other true pottery studio in the world today.
 From raw clay to finished product we follow the steps that have been established over the centuries by potters on every continent.
 Every piece of pottery we make is hand crafted.
 We do not use the shortcut methods of press moulding, buying bisque ware from outside suppliers, or using mechanical devices to make the pots.
 Cindy does all the wheel throwing on an electric potter's wheel and all the slab pottery is built by hand.
 The only moulding we do is some slump moulding of platters, and even then each is made from a slab rolled on the slab roller and cut by hand before being draped into a mould.